Paulinekamatu/Paulinekamatu/README.md

 Data enthusiast specializing in data mining, processing, and analytics.
-Skilled in SQL, Python, and data visualization.
+Skilled in Excel, SQL, Python, and data visualization.
 Passionate about uncovering insights from complex datasets and optimizing data workflows.

 my tools (but not limited to):